aDecoy/rust-workshop/docs/docs/module2/7_memory_efficiency.md

 # Memory Efficiency

 This document explores how Rust's design principles lead to better resource efficiency compared to .NET.
-We'll analyze concrete examples from the codebase that demonstrate these differences and explain the underlying mechanisms.
+You'll analyze concrete examples from the codebase that demonstrate these differences and explain the underlying mechanisms.

 ## Conceptual Overview